AndreyGOIT/pons-web/README.md

 - User registration with email confirmation
 - Private dashboard with personal info, invoices, notifications
+- Attendance tracking and course management
-- Admin panel for content and order management
+- Admin panel for content, order, and attendance management
 - PDF invoice generation
 - REST API (Node.js + Express)
 - Frontend built with React and W3.CSS
+- Live data fetching of courses with trainers

 The project is now deployed in production at https://pons.fi and is actively used by the sports club.